-I used to host my websites and my clients’ websites on 1and1, a large web hosting company.
-Over the years the outsourced support deteriorated to a point where I moved my websites, along with all my client’s websites, to another provider.
-Their bad customer service reputation is well documented on the internet.
+I used to host my websites and my clients’ websites on 1and1 (now called Ionos), a large web hosting company.
+Over the years the outsourced support deteriorated to a point where I moved all websites, to another provider.
+1and1’s bad customer service reputation is well documented on the internet.
 One only has to Google “1and1 reviews” to see the myriad negative reviews and complaints.

-That I moved all those hosting contracts from from 1and1 once again examplifies that companies who deliver poor service lose in the end.
+That I moved all those hosting contracts from 1and1 once again exemplifies that companies who deliver poor service lose in the end.
 (See “Easier for Me” … and Gone! and Something Missing?).
-In this case, 1and1 lost thousands of dollars in long-term revenue, and this just from a single customer.
+In this case, 1and1 lost thousands of dollars in long-term revenue.

-When I needed to contact 1and1 for support, more often than not the support offered was subpar for a number of reasons.
+When I needed to contact 1and1 for support, the support offered was customarily subpar for a number of reasons.
 I could give a long list of flaws in their service delivery, most notably, technical incompetence.
-However, let’s focus on the subject of this Field Report: “Say It Like You Mean It”
+However, let’s focus on the subject of this article: “Say It Like You Mean It”

 It’s wonderful to thank callers or wish them a nice day but if it’s not said with sincerity, it suggests “I don’t mean what I say and I don’t care”.